 Avoiding Form Spam Submissions

 Slate uses submission-rate limiting for forms to prevent abuse, particularly to prevent confirmation emails from being generated by bot submissions.
-This method catches most fraudulent submission attempts, but some may still be able to bypass those protections.
+This method catches most fraudulent submission attempts, but some attempts can still bypass those protections.

-Spam bots often target Slate forms by submitting entries with URLs (containing http) or query strings (containing ?) in name fields—patterns that rarely appear in legitimate submissions.
-This article describes how to block these submissions and remove any spam records that get through.
+Spam bots often target Slate forms by submitting entries with URLs that contain http or query strings that contain ? in name fields.
+These patterns rarely appear in legitimate submissions.
+Use submission conditions to block these submissions, and use retention policies to remove spam records that get through.

 📝 Note

-Completely eliminating spam submissions is difficult, as bad actors continuously adapt their methods.
-These filters reduce exposure, but may not catch every case.
+Completely eliminating spam submissions is difficult because bad actors continuously adapt their methods.
+These filters reduce exposure, but might not catch every case.

 2. Select Subquery Filter and configure the following settings: